Linear Convergent Distributed Nash Equilibrium Seeking with Compression: CONCLUSION AND FUTURE WORK

 \section{CONCLUSION AND FUTURE WORK}

-In this paper, we study the problem of distributed Nash equilibrium seeking over multi-agent networks with communication information compression.
-Specifically, we propose a novel compressed distributed NE seeking approach (C-DNES) and prove its liner convergenence.
+{In this paper, we study the problem of distributed Nash equilibrium seeking over a directed graph with communication information compression.
+Specifically, we propose a novel compressed distributed NE seeking approach (C-DNES) and prove its linear convergence.
 C-DNES not only inherits the advantages of the conventional distributed NE algorithm for games with strongly monotone mappings, but also works with a general class of compression operators, e.g., unbiased and biased compressors.
-Future works may focus on the extensions to networks over more general topologies such as directed graphs.
+Future works may focus on the extensions to networks over time-varying directed graphs.
 Distributed NE seeking with constrained action space will also be considered.
-In addition, it is of interest to investigate the combination of acceleration techniques with C-DNES to further speed up the algorithm.
+In addition, it is of interest to investigate the combination of acceleration techniques with C-DNES to further speed up the algorithm. }